 In 2007, Google reached 438 billion searches throughout the year.
-Ten years later, in 2017, Google received 100 billion searches each month.
+More recently, Google has reported processing 3.5 billion searches each day!

 Because of the drastic change in consumer behavior, searching on the Internet has come a long way.

-Businesses need to ask themselves two questions: how are customers searching for my business and are they finding it at all?
+At this point, businesses need to ask themselves two questions: how are customers searching for my business, and are they finding it at all?

 Today, we're going to answer those questions as we look at the overall change in search habits of consumers.